cartheur/aeon/README.md

 ## What is _an_ AGI?

-Artificial general intelligence (AGI) is the ability of an intelligent agent to understand or learn any intellectual task that human beings or other animals can.
+Artificial general intelligence (AGI) is the ability of an intelligent agent to understand or learn any intellectual task that human beings or other animals exhibit.

 ## Why _this_ AGI?